Stability of Kernel Sheaves Associated to Rank One Torsion-Free Sheaves: Generalities on Slope Stability and Kernel Sheaves

-In the case that $\mathscr{E}$ is a globally-generated, $\mu_{H}$-stable, torsion-free sheaf much less is known.
-The most general result is that if $\mathscr{E}$ is a $\mu$-stable bundle on a smooth curve of genus $g$ satisfying $\operatorname{deg}(\mathscr{E})>2g$ then $\mathscr{M}_{\mathscr{E}}$ is $\mu$-stable~\cite{butler1994}*{Theorem 1.2}.
-Our method for proving slope stability is much closer to the argument of \cite{butler1994}*{Theorem 1.2} rather than either of the techniques discussed above.
+noting that $\mathscr{M}_{\mathscr{L}|_{H}}$ is $\mu_{H}$-stable by \cite{ein1989}*{Proposition 3.2}.
+As described in the outline, our method for proving $\mu_{H}$-stability of kernel sheaves is closer to \cite{butler1994}*{Theorem 1.2} rather than either of the techniques discussed above.